grafana/grafana-crossplane-libsonnet/docs/raw/oss/v1alpha1/ssoSettings/spec/parameters/initProvider/oauth2Settings.md

 * **value** (`boolean`)
    - default value: `true`

-(Boolean) Define whether this configuration is enabled for the specified provider.
+(Boolean) Define whether this configuration is enabled for LDAP.
 Defaults to true.
 Define whether this configuration is enabled for the specified provider.
 Defaults to `true`.
 ### fn withGroupsAttributePath